barbarametzler/sat_embeddings/README.md

 Please install the conda environment called environment.yml.
 This will install all the necessary packages to run the code.

 ## Dependencies
-The embeddings code can be run with Pytorch + CUDA or regular CPU depending on access to computing.
+The embeddings code can be run with Pytorch + CUDA or regular CPU depending on access to computing power.

 ## Data download
 Please download the data from the following link: [GoogleDrive](https://drive.google.com/drive/folders/1HJzoLHx9Bc5ZaOCl-GyzwGPBZzltPpii?usp=drive_link)